kissgyorgy/my-stars/README.md

 - [arzzen/git-quick-stats](https://github.com/arzzen/git-quick-stats) - ▁▅▆▃▅ Git quick statistics is a simple and efficient way to access various statistics in git repository.
 - [Evidlo/remarkable_entware](https://github.com/Evidlo/remarkable_entware) - Entware installer modified for reMarkable Tablet
 - [firmadyne/firmadyne](https://github.com/firmadyne/firmadyne) - Platform for emulation and dynamic analysis of Linux-based firmware
+- [TH3xACE/SUDO_KILLER](https://github.com/TH3xACE/SUDO_KILLER) - A tool designed to exploit a privilege escalation vulnerability in the sudo program on Unix-like systems.
+It takes advantage of a specific misconfiguration or flaw in sudo to gain elevated privileges on the system, essentially allowing a regular user to execute commands as the root user.
 - [e-m-b-a/emba](https://github.com/e-m-b-a/emba) - EMBA - The firmware security analyzer
 - [pascalw/kindle-dash](https://github.com/pascalw/kindle-dash) - Power efficient dashboard for Kindle 4 NT devices
 - [associatedpress/verify-dkim](https://github.com/associatedpress/verify-dkim) - Tool to verify DKIM signatures on an mbox of emails